hos1995/My-Website/getstarted.md

 #### 1. Fork (copy) the Beautiful Jekyll project

-Fork the [repository](https://github.com/daattali/beautiful-jekyll) by clickin the Fork button on the top right corner on GitHub.
+Fork the [repository](https://github.com/daattali/beautiful-jekyll) by clicking the Fork button on the top right corner in GitHub.

 </div>